dansmyers/Simulation/Sprint-3-Monte_Carlo_Simulation/README.md

 *Monte Carlo is a district of the small European principality of Monaco.
 It's the home of a famous casino and entertainment complex that has been in operation since the 1800s.*

-## Starts Wednesday 10/14
+## Starts Thursday, 2/23
-## Deliverables and quiz are due on Wednesday 10/28
+## Deliverables and quiz are due on Wednesday 3/8

 ## Overview